About This Center

 - Performs other duties as assigned.

-- Current license in Speech Therapy as required by state law.
+- Licensed COTA if required by state law.

 Physical Demands & Environment

 Shift work may be required.
-Employee is frequently required to stand, walk, use hands or fingers, reach with hands and arms, feel, talk and hear.
-Employee will occasionally assist to lift and / or transfer patients weighing between 100 to 250 pounds.
+Employee is frequently required to stand, walk, use hands or fingers, reach with hands and arms, feel, see, talk and hear.
 Employee is occasionally exposed to blood or other body fluids, fumes or airborne particles and toxic or caustic chemicals.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+In compliance with applicable law, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position.